 Research shows that highly refined oils from specific allergens such as soybean and peanut can be consumed safely.
 Sesame oil is not highly refined and therefore should be avoided.

-Is sesame allergy the same as a nut allergy?
+Is a sesame allergy the same as a nut allergy?

 Where can I find sesame free foods?